ned14/llfio/Readme.md

 other small files.
 - Live resizing the open hash map I think is impossible however unless we use that atomic swapping design.
+- You may need compression, https://github.com/johnezang/pithy looks easily convertible into header-only C++ and has a snappy-like performance to compression ratio.
+Make sure you merge the bug fixes from the forks first.

 ## Commits and tags in this git repository can be verified using:
 <pre>